 is square to the opposite wall.
 Simply measure the room from opposite ends of the wall to the far wall.

-If the measurements are different you can make adjustments on the first row of HomeStyle by scribing
+If the measurements are different you can make adjustments on the first row of by scribing the plank.

 1. Lay a row of loose planks without securing them to each other first to determine if you need to